belle2/basf2/online_book/prerequisites/ssh.rst

 login to KEKCC by just typing ``ssh kekcc`` and also copy files directly with ``scp``.
 But you will have to enter your password two times, once when connecting to the gateway server and then when connecting to the KEKCC machine.

+.. admonition:: Excercise
+   :class: exercise stacked

+   Add a working kekcc configuration to your config file and verify that you can login to kekcc by simply writing ``ssh kekcc``

+.. admonition:: Hint
+   :class: toggle xhint

+   Create the config file and take the above snippet.
+But make sure you replace your own usernames for both servers

 .. admonition:: Key points
     :class: key-points